 One study found that nearly half of college-age individuals had a psychiatric disorder in the past year.
-73% of students surveyed by the National Alliance on Mental Illness (NAMI) reported having a mental health crisis while in college.
-These startling figures have led many to call this trend “the college student mental health crisis.”
+73 percent of students surveyed by the National Alliance on Mental Illness (NAMI) reported having a mental health crisis while in college.
+These startling statistics have led many to call this trend “the college student mental health crisis.”

 Many mental health disorders have an average age of onset in the early twenties.
 Additionally, major life events can act as a trigger for a disorder if someone has risk factors.
 Given these two factors, it’s not surprising that mental health disorders often start in college.